SupurCalvinHiggins/dbf/README.md

 ```sh
 uv run attack.py
 ```
 Expect to wait around five minutes.
-If you need more speed, vectorize the parameter tuning algorithm and look into a GPU implementation of BLAKE3.
+If you need more speed, vectorize the parameter tuning algorithm and parallelize the BLAKE3 hashing.

 Optionally re-train the models by running
 ```sh